The best Halloween parties in 2018

-Break out your costumes and head to the annual Beastly Ball Halloween bash, featuring DJs, drinks and dark arts inside the hotel’s swanky gothic theater and lobby.
-Show up early for a screening of La Belle et la Bête alongside a reimagined, live score.
-The popular fairy tale Beauty and the Beast comes to life in this opera adaptation as part of the LA Opera's Off-Grand Series.
-Jean Cocteau’s 1946 cinematic masterpiece is recast with an enchanting new soundtrack by Philip Glass.
-Live singers perform in synchronization with the actors in the film.
+Break out your best vampire costume and head to the Ace’s annual Halloween bash, featuring Restless Nites DJs, drinks and dark arts inside the hotel’s swanky gothic theater and lobby.
+Show up early for a screening of the 1932 surrealist horror film Vampyr alongside a reimagined, live score from the LA Opera.

-This is the largest Halloween street party in the world, and there’s really no better place to be on October 31.
+Often considered the largest Halloween street party in the world, there’s really no better place to be on October 31st.
 Sure, the crowd is huge (like, a half-million people huge) and a bit belligerent, but the amazing display of costumes and general merry-making spirit deem it at least a worthy stop, if not your main destination for the evening.
 There will be dancing, drinking and many mid-parade costume contests.
-Even if you don't plan on entering one, it's best to still come dressed to the nines—no one likes a party pooper in jeans and a T-shirt.
-Tip: Try to be around for the crowning of the honorary "Queen of the Carnival," and expect lots of surprises; MTV wowed the crowd a couple of years back with a pop-up Robyn concert.

 One of the city’s hottest yearly dance parties, and definitely one of the best gay Halloween events (second only to the WeHo parade), Halloweenie will feature a whole slew of DJs.
 The event’s annual beneficiary is the Gay Men’s Chorus of Los Angeles, so expect to see the sweet-voiced members in attendance.
 (Also, we have to point out that the hosts of Halloweenie, Fred Arens and Jason Duguay... are named Fred and Jason.
 It’s almost too perfect.)